Beaver Stadium: Nittanyville

-Whiteout games
+White Out games

 After failed experiments with "Code Blue" during the down year of 2004, a localized version of the "Winnipeg White Out" made national headlines during the 2005 game versus Ohio State.
 In this game, despite 40 F temperatures and a misty rain, nearly every student, along with many other fans, wore a white shirt to the game, creating a sea of white.
-This was deemed a success, as the student section was declared "the best in the country" by ESPN analyst Kirk Herbstreit, and the Nittany Lions won the game in an intense defensive battle, 17–10.
+This was deemed a success, as the student section was declared "The best in the country." by ESPN analyst Kirk Herbstreit, and the Nittany Lions won the game in an intense defensive battle, 17–10.
 The student section was widely credited with aiding the defense, which kept the Buckeyes' future Heisman Trophy winning quarterback, Troy Smith, in check by intercepting a pass and recovering a decisive fumble in the final minutes.
 Smith was forced to call several timeouts during the game due to inability to communicate with his offense on the field.

 In 2007, for the Notre Dame game, a full-stadium "White House" was declared.
 While it is widely believed that this change was a result of the National Hockey League's Phoenix Coyotes notifying the university that the phrase "White Out" was trademarked by the franchise during their time as the Winnipeg Jets, the "White House" moniker was invented to remind the crowd that everyone, and not just the student section, was to wear white.
 The newly christened "White House" was also deemed a success, as nearly every Penn State fan in attendance wore white, and the Lions won, 31–10.
-In 2008, the White House was met with similar success, a 38–24 win over Illinois.
-From 2012 to 2019, the "full stadium" Whiteout games have been against either Ohio State or Michigan.
-In 2021, the first Southeastern Conference (SEC) team, the Auburn Tigers played during the Whiteout, the Nittany Lions won 28–20.
+In 2008, the "White House" was met with similar success, a 38–24 win over Illinois.
+From 2012 to 2019, the full-stadium "White Out" games have been against either Ohio State or Michigan.
+In 2021, the first Southeastern Conference (SEC) team, the Auburn Tigers played during the "White Out", the Nittany Lions won 28–20.

 Zombie Nation

 Zombie Nation is a tradition that was started during the 2004 football season.
-After the Nittany Lions make a big play, (typically on defense) the stadium blasts the song "Kernkraft 400" by Zombie Nation which ignites 107,000 into a frenzied blur all bouncing up and down in unison, waving towels and shakers wildly chanting "WE ARE PENN STATE" during the break in the melody of the song.
+After the Nittany Lions make a big play, (typically on defense) the stadium blasts the song "Kernkraft 400" by Zombie Nation which ignites 107,000 into a frenzied blur all bouncing up and down in unison, waving towels and shakers wildly chanting "WE ARE PENN STATE!" during the break in the melody of the song.
 The tradition gained national attention in 2005, after Penn State's 17–10 victory over Ohio State, which at the time, delivered the second highest audience for a regular season college football game ever on ESPN.
-Zombie Nation along with the Penn State Whiteout, have been direct influencers of Beaver Stadium being home to what many consider the best student section in college football.
-Since the tradition began, both Zombie Nation and the Whiteout have since spread to encompass the entire stadium.
+Zombie Nation along with the "Penn State Whiteout", have been direct influencers of Beaver Stadium being home to what many consider the best student section in college football.
+Since the tradition began, both Zombie Nation and the "Whiteout" have since spread to encompass the entire stadium.